VinayJogani14/VinayJogani14/README.md

 ### About Me

-I am a software engineer and graduate student at Northeastern University pursuing a Master of Science in Information Systems, where I specialize in building scalable machine learning systems with real-world applications in **healthcare** and **finance**.
+I am a graduate student at Northeastern University pursuing a Master of Science in Information Systems, where I specialize in building scalable machine learning systems with real-world applications in **healthcare** and **finance**.

 **Education:**
 - **Northeastern University, Boston, MA** – Master of Science in Information Systems (Anticipated Aug 2025).